Trump sees 'good things' in trade talks; China dangles partial deal

 “China wants peace, but I don’t think China will give more,” one Chinese trade expert said on condition of anonymity.

-(This story corrects Mnuchin’s title in third paragraph)
+(This story corrects title of China’s Liu He in third paragraph)

 Additional reporting by Michael Martina in Beijing and Susan Heavey in Washington; Writing by Susan Heavey; Editing by Simon Cameron-Moore, Kim Coghill and Paul Simao